 A major component of operational risk relates to the functionalities and security of the computer systems deployed.
 This segment is covered by special arrangements and precautions in the various technical units.
 These include constant technical refinement and market data together with a firewall concept to prevent viruses and attempted intrusions from outside and back-up systems used to ensure uninterrupted business operations in the event of system failure.
-In consideration of the growing challenges to banks in the realm of cyber-criminality, we upgraded the existing procedures in 2016 to reflect the latest state of the art and ensure the security of our Bank.
-As one such measure, we now conduct a behaviour-based analysis (sandbox solution) of all e-mail attachments, in addition to a signature-based analysis.
+In consideration of the growing challenges to banks in the realm of cyber-criminality, we constantly refine the existing procedures to reflect the latest state of the art and ensure the security of our Bank.
+Among other things, we conduct behaviour-based analyses (sandbox solution) of all e-mail attachments in addition to signature-based analyses.
 We also perform a SIEM ("Security Incident and Event Management") analysis, which analyses log sources according to constantly refined rules in order to detect and investigate any anomalies quickly.
 A central contingency management and business continuity management function (BCM) has been established for all areas of the Bank.